EngBaz/Similarity-Question-Detection/Readme.md

-# Quora question pair similarity
+# Quora Question Pair Similarity

 Our implementation is based on Python and is inspired by the following articles: